Get 25% OFF On Coursera Plus

 • Which is the field that you want to get a course in?

-If you want to take a course to get better at an instrument, painting, or any other such hobby, then Udemy is your go-to platform.
+If you want to take a course to improve at an instrument, painting, or any other hobby, then Udemy is your go-to platform.
 But if you are serious about pursuing an interest in the field of data science and engineering, then Coursera will be the right choice for you.

 • Do you want to add more credibility to your CV or LinkedIn profile?